- 2.1 Create Project

 6.1 Video Demos

-This step-by-step demo will walk you through the steps as outlined in Section 2 of this document and show you how to get the most out of your LinuxLink FREE Edition account and assemble your custom BSP / SDK in minutes with our easy-to-use Web wizard.
+This step-by-step demo will walk you through the steps as outlined in Section 2 of this document.
+It will show you how to get the most out of your LinuxLink free account and how to assemble your custom BSP / SDK in minutes with our easy-to-use, cloud-based LinuxLink Factory wizard.

 This document introduces the inherent concepts and terminology important to getting the most out of and making the best use of the LinuxLink framework.